top of page

 The noun 'epithet' has its origins in ancient Greek, where 'epitheton' meant 'something added' or 'attributed.'
 It is derived from 'epi-' meaning 'upon' or 'added to' and 'thetos' meaning 'placed' or 'attributed.'
 The etymology of 'epithet' reflects its role as a descriptive word or phrase that is added to a person, place, thing, or concept to characterize or describe it in a concise and evocative manner.
 In literature and language, epithets serve as a way to enhance descriptions by highlighting specific qualities or attributes.
 This concept has been used in various cultures and languages throughout history to create vivid and memorable expressions that capture the essence of what they describe.

-Quiz: Find the meaning of epithet
+Find the correct meaning of the noun epithet:

 Try Again!